RCSch/DatingApp/README.md

 # DatingApp
-Exam project in WPF/MVVM and SQL, 2021
+Exam project in WPF/MVVM and SQL, June 2021